 Her educational background consists of a Bachelor of Arts in Liberal Arts, a Master of Arts in Management with an emphasis in Nonprofit Management from the Regent University School of Business and an earned Doctorate in Education in Organizational Leadership/Adult Education from Nova Southeastern University.
-Post- graduate work at Fordham University School of Religion, Indiana University Center of Philanthropy and the Blanton Peale Graduate Institute for Pastoral Counseling.
+She has also done Post- graduate work at Fordham University School of Religion, Indiana University Center of Philanthropy and the Blanton Peale Graduate Institute for Pastoral Counseling.
 In April of 2019, she is due to graduate with a Doctor of Ministry degree from Southeastern University.
 Her doctoral project focused on developing civically engaged and justice oriented churches from a Hispanic Pentecostal perspective and was aimed at advocating for an update to current church planter training programs especially for planters planning on going into urban communities.
 An article in Christianity Today on the premise of her dissertation could be found here.

-As an Afro-Latina, Puerto Rican American she considers herself to be a writer/activist and advocate for women in ministry and biblical justice.
-In addition to those interests, Dr. Liz research interests include the churchlessness epidemic, Pentecostal Latinx theology, the micro-church movement, church planting in urban areas and justice initiatives implemented in schools and churches.
-Dr. Liz is also passionate about speaking and writing on healthy leadership, the micro-church movement and church revitalization to name a few.
+As an Afro-Latina, Puerto Rican American she considers herself to be a writer/activist and advocate for women in ministry, faith-based civic activism, and biblical justice.
+In addition to what has already been mentioned, Dr. Liz research interests include the churchlessness epidemic, Pentecostal Latinx theology, the micro-church movement, church planting in urban areas and justice initiatives implemented in schools and churches.
+Dr. Liz is also passionate about speaking and writing on women in ministry, healthy leadership, and church health/culture to name a few.
 As a writer, her articles have appeared in print or online at the following magazine sites Sojourners, Influence, Called, and Christianity Today as well as online sites like Pentecostals and Charismatics for Peace and Justice.